 If you would like to learn more about the specific benefits of any phone system, we will be glad to explore your options and highlight their differences.

 As mentioned, the primary difference between hosted IP PBX and on-premise PBX systems is who owns and manages the phone system hardware.
 With hosted PBX, it is owned and managed by the service provider, hosted in the Cloud, and connected to by you and your team over high speed internet connections.
 With on-premise PBX, you own, maintain, and manage the hardware.

 As such, both are effective choices, but your needs and circumstances can make one more suitable than the other.
 Here are a few considerations:

 - If you do not have a qualified IT or telecoms team to manage the system, on-premise PBX may not be the best option for you.

 - If you do not want to deal with higher initial installation costs, a hosted VoIP phone system might be preferable.

 - Consequently, if you would like to lower running costs as time goes on, on-premise PBX might be more cost-effective.

 - On-premise PBX can be cheaper to scale than hosted PBX, since you may have to buy more equipment.
 Whereas, with the latter, you may need to buy more equipment and licenses.

-Juno Telecoms offers both hosted PBX and on-premise PBX phone systems, as business telecoms solutions, as well as hybrid systems for combined office and cloud phone systems.
+Juno Telecoms offers both hosted PBX and on-premise PBX phone systems, as small business telecoms solutions, as well as hybrid systems for office phone system solutions.
 You are welcome to read further on each type or get in touch with us if you are uncertain which is the best fit for you.

 Get in touch with us today